Walla Walla, Washington: Transportation

 Transportation to Walla Walla includes service by air through Walla Walla Regional Airport, several railroads, and highway access primarily from U.S. Route 12.
-The Washington State Department of Transportation is engaged in a long-term process of widening this road into a four-lane divided highway between Pasco and Walla Walla, with major portions scheduled to be complete in 2022.
+The Washington State Department of Transportation is engaged in a long-term process of widening this road into a four-lane divided highway between Pasco and Walla Walla.
+The most recent portion was completed in June 2023.
 The highway also acts as the main gateway to Interstates 82 and 84, which run to the west and south, respectively.
 State Route 125 runs through the city, north to State Route 124 in Prescott and south to Milton-Freewater, Oregon, becoming Oregon Highway 11 at the state line.

 There are four major bus services in the area connecting the region's cities.
 Walla Walla and nearby College Place are served by Valley Transit, a typical multi-route city bus service.
-The city of Milton-Freewater, OR has a single-line bus service with several stops in town with two stops in College Place and five in Walla Walla.
+The city of Milton-Freewater, Oregon has a single-line bus service with several stops in town with two stops in College Place and five in Walla Walla.
 Travel Washington's Grape Line is a 104 mi intercity service between Walla Walla and Pasco that runs three times a day.
 Finally, Confederated Tribes of the Umatilla Indian Reservation operates a Kayak bus to Pendleton, with four trips each weekday and two trips each Saturday via its Walla Walla Whistler route.

-Walla Walla Tours

-Walla Walla has tours for adults and kids.
-Seattle Ballooning provides hot air balloon rides and tours over Walla Walla's most famous vineyards.
-There are also a variety of wine tours for tourists to enjoy.

-Walla Walla Festivals

-The Walla Walla Balloon Festival or otherwise known as the Walla Walla Balloon Stampede, is one of the oldest hot air balloon events in the US.
-The date changes each year but is either on Mother's Day Weekend or in Mid October.